Particular/docs.particular.net/samples/step-by-step/sample.md

 ## The Client

-Next we need to get the Client application ready to send messages with NServiceBus.
-In your Client application, add the following code to the program's Main method.
-Don't worry about the `SendOrder` method, we will get to that soon.
+Next, the Client application must be ready to send messages with NServiceBus.
+In the Client application, add the following code to the program's Main method.
+Don't worry about the `SendOrder` method, that will be covered soon.

 snippet:ClientInit

-With a `PlaceOrder` command defined, and NServiceBus initialized, we can now create a loop to send a new command message every time we press the Enter key.
+With a `PlaceOrder` command defined, and NServiceBus initialized, a loop can be created to send a new command message every time the Enter key is pressed.

 In the Client application, add this code to the Program class: